 The removed goods are sold at public auction to pay the debt that is owed.

-A bankruptcy order could be made against a person who fails to pay their debts.
+A bankruptcy order could be made against you if you fail to pay your debts.
 A petition by a creditor is usually presented at the County Court and once an order is made an official receiver would be given responsibility for administering the bankruptcy.

 Being made bankrupt is serious and could have a number of effects on you that include: